tarunaz/katacoda-scenarios/rhoar-vertx/03-create-quote-rest-endpoint.md

 Some parts have no content, and it’s expected as it’s just the beginning…​

+**5. Stop the application**

+Before moving on, click in the terminal window and then press CTRL-C to stop the running application!

 ##Congratulations!
 You have seen the basics of Vert.x development including Asynchronous API and AsyncResult, implementing Handler and receiving messages from the event bus